4 Easy Steps to Compost Chicken Manure

 • Chicken manure is also high in phosphorus.
 This element is vital to plant growth when it comes to the photosynthesis process.

-• Chicken manure is also high in calcium, which is vital in several processes.
+• Chicken manure is also high in calcium, vital in several processes.
 For one, it is necessary for soil structure.

 These are just some of the benefits of using chicken manure in your garden.
 These are some of the benefits you’d be wasting if you let your chicken poo go to waste!